loft-sh/terraform-provider-loft/docs/resources/virtual_cluster.md

 - `annotations` (Map of String) The annotations to configure on this virtual cluster.
 - `chart_name` (String) The helm chart name used to configure the virtual cluster.
 - `chart_version` (String) The helm chart version used to configure the virtual cluster.
 - `generate_name` (String) Prefix, used by the server, to generate a unique name ONLY IF the `name` field has not been provided.
 This value will also be combined with a unique suffix.
-Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#idempotency.
+Read more about [kubernetes API conventions for idempotency here](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#idempotency).
 - `labels` (Map of String) The labels to configure on this virtual cluster.
 - `name` (String) The name of the virtual cluster.
-- `objects` (String) Objects are Kubernetes style yamls that should get deployed into the virtual cluster
+- `objects` (String) Objects are Kubernetes style yamls that should get deployed into the virtual cluster.
 - `values` (String) The helm chart values to configure the virtual cluster.

 ### Read-Only